snowplow/marketing-attribution-accelerator/content/_index.md

 - It is preferable to be familiar with the [snowplow-ecommerce](https://hub.getdbt.com/snowplow/snowplow_ecommerce/latest/) dbt package, that you can use to process your transaction events which are needed for the conversion source for the `snowplow-fractribution` package to work.

 **Modeling**
-- dbt CLI installed / dbt Cloud account available
+- [dbt CLI](https://docs.getdbt.com/docs/core/installation) installed or [dbt Cloud](https://docs.getdbt.com/docs/cloud/about-cloud-setup) account available
-  - New dbt project created and configured
+  - New dbt [project](https://docs.getdbt.com/docs/build/projects) created and configured
 - Python 3 Installed
 - Snowflake, Databricks, Redshift or BigQuery account and a user with access to create schemas and tables